Yahav-Tzukerman/FactoryManager/README.md

 For demo/testing, use any user registered in your MongoDB database.

 Users are bootstrapped from [jsonplaceholder](https://jsonplaceholder.typicode.com/users), use any user with username and email to login.
-Each user have 50 actions per day.
+Each user has 50 actions per day.

 ## 🔍 Key Features